grahamstark/TBComponents.jl/docs/piecewise_linear_generator.md

 ```

 where `calculate` is a call to some function that does a full set of
 calculations for this person and returns a record which includes a new net income.
+The call to `makebc` then generates the budget constraint using `getnet`.
 If successful this returns a BudgetConstraint array, which is a collection of `x,y` points describing all the points where the budget constraint has a change of slope, where `x` is the gross value and `y` the net.

 The routine is controlled by a `BCSettings` struct; there is a `DEFAULT_SETTINGS` constant version of this which I suggest you don't change, apart from perhaps the upper and lower x-bounds of the graph.